Greece's Tsipras says loan deal with lenders close

 The comments were the latest in a series of unusually upbeat assessments by Greek and European officials of progress in talks towards up to 86 billion euros ($93.6 billion) in fresh loans to stave off the country's financial ruin and economic collapse.

-An accord must be settled -- or a bridge loan agreed -- by Aug.
+An accord must be settled by Aug.
 20, when a 3.5 billion euro debt payment to the European Central Bank falls due.

 Both sides have said such a deal is possible, although the European Commission described the target as ambitious, suggesting much remains to be done.

-Discussions between Greece and representatives from the International Monetary Fund, European Central Bank, European Commission and the euro zone's bailout fund, the European Stability Mechanism, started in the last week of July.
+Discussions between Greece and representatives from the IMF, ECB, European Commission and the euro zone's bailout fund, the European Stability Mechanism, started in the last week of July.

 Tsipras, who was visiting the agriculture ministry, said the process should also potentially include the European Parliament, indirectly alluding to past complaints over the legitimacy of demands from lenders.